AndrewMagerman/wizard-book-study/presentations/kick_off_slides.md

 ---

 ## This isn't practical at all!

-- You'll be able to use these concepts everywhere independant of the language
+- You'll be able to use these concepts everywhere independently of the language
 - If you're using Python or JavaScript, you're in luck
+- The future is massive parallel computations

 ---